Mecklenburg County Assault Cases

 How Seriously Does Mecklenburg County Law Enforcement Take Assault Cases?

-Law enforcement in Mecklenburg County take assault cases very seriously.
+Law enforcement officers in Mecklenburg County take assault cases very seriously.
 This is because these situations typically involve high emotions, which can escalate.
 Most assault charges are Class I misdemeanor and assault and battery charges are going to be Class I misdemeanors as well.

 Assault charges can be intimidating for defendants because these cases are considered to be a violent crime.
 Due to this, there are collateral consequences with an assault conviction that could impact one’s employment, ability to rent an apartment, and own a firearm.